johnhayn-es/johnhayn-es/index.md

 **My portfolio is password protected.
 Please contact me to gain access.**

 # Recently...
-At the start of 2023 my team and I were faced with the task of [launching and iterating a Timesheets product][1].
+At the start of 2023 my team and I were faced with the task of [rebuilding a Timesheets product for Film and Tv][1].
 As part of this project:

 * I implemented a [new product discovery process][2] to document our users jobs-to-be-done in a relational research system.
 * I lead the team to conduct 30+ [on-site and remote user research sessions][3] to build a clear picture of the problem-space (creating and prioritising 880 user stories across 45 job maps)